Edgerton, Ohio

 Edgerton is a village in Williams County, Ohio, United States in the extreme northwest corner of the state.
 The population was 1,881 at the 2020 census.

 History

 The area around Edgerton was organized as St. Joseph Township on December 2, 1832.
-Edgerton was platted in 1854.
+Edgerton was platted in 1854 by Charles Pratt.
 The village was named after Alfred Peck Edgerton, a land agent and U.S. congressman.
 A post office was established in 1854.
 The village was incorporated on December 4, 1865.

 Geography

 The St. Joseph River lies along the eastern edge of the village.

 According to the United States Census Bureau, the village has a total area of 1.88 sqmi, of which 1.87 sqmi is land and 0.01 sqmi is water.